 Ordered by General George Washington to harass combined Loyalist and Native American forces in Southern New York, General John Sullivan soon found his men in skirmishes throughout August and September of 1779.
 The largest of these was the Battle of Newtown, near Elmira, New York which took place on August 29.
-The battle resulted in a Colonial victory, and the looting and destruction of Iroquois towns in the aftermath led to Washington being known as the "Town Destroyer" in Iroquois lore.1
+The battle resulted in a Colonial victory.

-The Battle of Newtown was the most significant engagement of the Sullivan Campaign and marked the only defensive stand taken by the Iroquois.7 The Continental losses numbered around forty-three, including eleven killed, seven of whom lost their lives during the counterattack by Joseph Brant against the 2nd New Hampshire.8 The combined forces of the British and Iroquois suffered thirty-five casualties with seventeen killed.9 Additionally, the morale of the people of the Six Nations was crushed.
+The Battle of Newtown was the most significant engagement of the Sullivan Campaign and marked the only defensive stand taken by the Iroquois.6 The Continental losses numbered around forty-three, including eleven killed, seven of whom lost their lives during the counterattack by Joseph Brant against the 2nd New Hampshire.7 The combined forces of the British and Iroquois suffered thirty-five casualties with seventeen killed.8 Additionally, the morale of the people of the Six Nations was crushed.
 Losses of life, land, and property weighed heavily on their minds, and the Six Nations no longer played the role of strong allies to the Loyalist forces.
 While the frontier war against the Loyalists and Iroquois would continue, the colonists had achieved a major victory.
 For George Washington, the continued attacks on Iroquois villages caused for him to obtain a dangerous reputation amongst the tribe.
-Even in 1790, the name Washington, or "Town Destroyer" as he was commonly called, would reportedly cause women to "turn pale" and children to "cling to the necks of their mothers."10
+A letter from the Seneca chiefs in 1790 told Washington that his name, or the Seneca name "Town Destroyer" that had been given to him in in 1753, caused women to "turn pale" and children to "cling to the necks of their mothers."9

 George Washington University